The sky seemed like a big pool of grey smoke. The weather was cool, moist. A fresh, earthy smell hung on the air.

 After a while, my attention turned away from my notebook and my eyes instinctively darted towards the window once again.
 This time, I saw a young lady wearing a simple, black salwar kameez standing in the front of an inconspicious, dilapidated building holding an umbrella, far away from the hustle and bustle of the city.
 She closed her eyes and extended her hand a little to feel the rain on her palm.
 She was enjoying the rain thoroughly—I came to this conclusion after having observed her for quite some time.
 She looked so calm and so peaceful whereas stress and anxiety were taking the best of me.

 I watched her with envy.
 I traced my fingers gently across the window pane to feel the rain which seemed so near me.
-But, all I felt was the glass, not the rain.
+But all I could feel was the glass, not the rain.
 The glass acted as the barrier between me and the soothing rain.
 However much I tried I couldn't thus enjoy the rain.
-And, someone could.
+And someone could.

 When the minibus passed her, my best friend who was sitting beside me began ranting on about how sad, gloomy, and depressing rains always are.